National Reconciliation Week 2019

 Ascham marked and celebrated National Reconciliation Week (27 May – 2 June) right across the School.

-Watch our video here.
-It provides insights into our commitment to reconciliation and highlights some of the great experiences of the week.
+Watch our video – it provides insights into our commitment to reconciliation and highlights some of the great experiences of the week.

 Tribal Warrior Aboriginal Corporation created a Welcome to Country and smoking ceremony that was a moving start to the week for our entire School, heralding a true sense of respect and commitment by our community to the reconciliation process.
 All girls from Prep to Year 12 and staff gathered to listen to stories and music, and dance together.
 The ceremony provided a meaningful opportunity for our community to deepen our understanding of Australia’s Indigenous history, peoples and culture.